 Your teachers will write comments on your performance in subjects which you complete. ("Subject" is MITese for course.)
 These comments will be placed in your file in the Department office (your file is open to you), and they will be discussed at a meeting of the faculty at the end of each term.
 You should see your advisor at the end of each term to review your progress.

 You may change your advisor at any time, on condition of agreement by the faculty member you wish to have as your new advisor; you should notify the Committee on Graduate Students (COGS) of this change straightway.
-(The current composition of COGS is: Roger White (Chief Cog), Vann McGee, and Alex Byrne.
+(The current composition of COGS is: Brad Skow (Chief Cog), Justin Khoo, and Miriam Schoenfield.
 There is a separate committee, the Committee on Department Life (CODL), dealing with the departmental weather/climate.
 The current composition of CODL is: Kieran Setiya (Chief Codler), the Chief Cog, Lydnal Grant, and Abby Jaques.)

-All students must take at least 3 subjects in philosophy at MIT during each term of their first year, and at least 1 subject in philosophy at MIT during each term of their second year.
+Students must take at least 2 subjects in philosophy at MIT during each term of their first year, and at least 1 subject in philosophy at MIT during each term of their second year.
 Normally, students take 4 subjects during their second year.

 2.2 Teaching Requirement